ryukinix/mal/README.md

 `mal` is a command-line client for [MyAnimeList.net](http://myanimelist.net/) which uses the official [API](http://myanimelist.net/modules.php?go=api).
 It should remain functional indefinitely (unlike web-scraping alternatives).
 It is currently in alpha development so new ideas are welcome!
-This project is inspired from [mal](https://github.com/pushrax/mal).
+This project was inspired initially in [mal](https://github.com/pushrax/mal).

 ## Features